 - Grind the coconut and tomato to a fine paste.

-- Turn the Instant pot to sauté mode on high (Press ‘Sauté’ then press ‘Start’).
-Once the oil is hot, fry the onion, garlic and ginger until translucent.
+- Turn the Instant Pot to sauté mode on high (Press ‘Sauté’ then press ‘Start’).
+Heat the oil and splutter the mustard seeds along with the curry leaves.
+Fry the onion, garlic and ginger until translucent.

-- Throw in the curry leaves.
-Add the asafoetida and sauté with turmeric, cumin, coriander and chilli powder.
+- Add the asafoetida and sauté with turmeric, cumin, coriander and chilli powder.
 Also, add the garam masala (or kala masala, if you like it spicier).

 - Tip in the soaked black-eyed beans without water (from step 1) and continue stirring in sauté mode for 30-45 seconds.